5jotters/vRF-briefing/docs/LocalProcedures.md

 When leader starts taxing will communicate in interflight freq: "Spartan 1, taxing RWY 05R, QNH 29,90".
 All wingmen will acknowledge: "Spartan 2, QNH 29,90".

-All formations will hold in the active arming zone waiting their respective take off times.
-In the South EOR south of Taxiway Alpha, park in the most southern slot available and fill to the north.
-In the South EOR north of Taxiway Alpha, park in the most northern slot available and fill to the south.
+All formations will hold in the active arming zone, waiting their respective take off times.
+In the South EOR south of taxiway Alpha, park in the most southern slot available and fill to the north.
+In the South EOR north of taxiway Alpha, park in the most northern slot available and fill to the south.

 ![](../Images/NellisAFB.png)

 ### 3.  **DEPARTURE**

-Once formations cleared for departure will enter and take off depending on Airfield weather conditions.
+Once formations are cleared for departure they will enter and take off following VMC or IMC procedures depending on the Airfield weather conditions:

 ● VMC: NORTH FLEX / DREAM 3 departure in use.
 Take Off will be 1+1 at 10" spacing with visual rejoin when airborne.
 Afterwards will proceed to first route waypoint.
 This one will be exactly the same for all players in the package.
  ![](../Images/FlexTurnout.jpg)